 For authors with just an idea, not sure what to do about it

-For authors who know what your book is going to be about
+For authors who know what your book is going to be about, send us an outline:

-- (for fiction) one paragraph on the story / theme, three sentences on the plot (they can be long), exciting bits, setting and characters, one paragraph on all the categories and readerships that your book will fit into.
+- one paragraph on all the categories and readerships that your book will fit into.

 Don’t forget the title!
-And please send us one or more sample chapters, of between 10,000 and 30,000 words.
+And please send us one or more sample chapters, up to 3,000 words in length.
 They don’t have to be in a final, polished state, but if they are, let us know so we don’t get judgemental.

 If you have a reprint in mind for the Handheld Classics, use this Handheld Classics proposal form (.docx format).